-No trip to Destin is complete without a stroll along the Destin Harbor Boardwalk.
-Watch the charter boats bring in their catches, discover great restaurants and ice-cream shops, and go people-watching.
+No trip to Destin would be complete without a stroll along the Destin Harbor Boardwalk, where visitors like to watch the charter boats bring in their catches while devouring ice cream cones.
+The boardwalk provides public access to more than half a mile of Destin Harbor and it includes everything from oyster bars to pirate ships and saloons.
 This is also ground zero for a multitude of water activities, from day cruises and parasailing to jet ski and kayak rentals.

 Get a Power Course in Sandcastle Building

-Take a two-hour sandcastle-building lesson from Beach Sand Sculptures, and learn professional sand-sculpting tips and techniques (including exactly how much water to add to the sand to create a perfect mixture).
-In the end, your family will have an amazing sandcastle that makes for a perfect photo op.
+Building a sandcastle is the quintessential beach activity, but not many can create the kind of masterpieces that Beach Sand Sculptures makes.
+During its two-hour lesson, families learn professional sand-sculpting tips and techniques (including, for instance, exactly how much water to add to the sand to make it optimal for building).
+In the end, you'll have an impressive, self-built sandcastle that'll make for a perfect vacation photo op.

 Slip and Slide